sinanmohd/namescale/README.md

 ### GNU/Linux Distros

-Make sure Tailscale is up and running on your node and build Namescale
+Make sure Tailnet is up and running on your node and build Namescale

 ```sh
 git clone https://github.com/sinanmohd/namescale.git